Skip to main content

 Column names and table names are automatically made into upper case values, a standard for Snowflake.

 Data is inserted into the table by PUTing the file on Snowflake temporary staging for the named table, running a COPY INTO function, then purging the file from Snowflake staging.
-If there are any errors with this method, we revert to a slow but consistent method that creates INSERT statements for 10,000 rows at a time.

 Note: This Vessel cannot be used to upload a local file from your computer.